pritikadasgupta/30DayChartChallenge/README.md

 ================

 Welcome to my \#30DayChartChallenge.
 Clicking on a plot will take you to the code I wrote to build it.
-Happy browsing, and if you like what you see, [get in touch](https://twitter.com/pritikadasgupta)!
+If you like what you see, [get in touch](https://twitter.com/pritikadasgupta)!

 ## What is the April 2021 \#30DayChartChallenge?